tankh99/tp/docs/UserGuide.md

 Format: `querya [pid/PATIENT_ID] [n/PATIENT_NAME] [aid/APPOINTMENT_ID]`

 Examples:
-* `querya` shows all appointments in the address book.
+* `querya` shows all appointments in the CogniCare application.
-* `querya pid/1` shows all appointments for the patient with the patientId of 1 in the address book.
+* `querya pid/1` shows all appointments for the patient with the patientId of 1 in the CogniCare application.
-* `querya aid/90` shows the appointment with the appointmentId of 90 in the address book.
+* `querya aid/90` shows the appointment with the appointmentId of 90 in the CogniCare application.
-* `querya n/Jer` shows all appointments whose patient's name contains "Jer" in the address book.
+* `querya n/Jer` shows all appointments whose patient's name contains "Jer" in the CogniCare application.

 The screenshot below show a successful query of all appointments:
 ![5a_Query_appointment_no-parameter_success.png](images%2Fappointments%2F5a_Query_appointment_no-parameter_success.png)